-‘Klop stepped up big’: Storm head coach Gary Kloppenburg has pushed all the right buttons in leading Seattle back to WNBA Finals
+‘Klop stepped up big’: Coach Gary Kloppenburg has pushed all the right buttons in leading Storm back to WNBA Finals

 By the time the Lynx adjusted, it was too late.

-Seattle, which had allowed 27 combined three-pointers in the first two games, held Minnesota to 7-of-22 shooting behind the arc for a 92-71 victory and three-game sweep on Sunday.
+Seattle, which had allowed 27 three-pointers in the first two games, held Minnesota to 7-for-22 shooting behind the arc for a 92-71 victory and three-game sweep Sunday.

 “We should have gotten there sooner so it’s not a stroke of genius,” Kloppenburg said laughing.
 “We got our heads beat down a few more times than we needed to.
 We have the ability within our defensive system and offensive system to make adjustments.
 To be able to go several different ways depending on where we’re getting hurt.